 - destroying or controlling infestations of declared weeds and

 - notifying authorities when an infestation is detected.

 We undertake a range of regular pest plant control activities.
-To see what we have been doing lately, take a look at our latest district reports (scroll to end of the page).
-You can also subscribe to our quarterly newsletter which provides updates on these activities, or follow us on Facebook or Twitter.
+To see what we have been doing lately, subscribe to our quarterly newsletter which provides updates on these activities, or follow us on Facebook or Twitter.

 Priority weeds in the Eyre Peninsula region

 The weeds that are a priority for us are listed below, in order of priority and includes the action we are focusing on for each species.
 Given the significant size of the Eyre Peninsula, some species may have different management actions at our district levels (Eastern, Southern & Western) due to their current distribution, potential impacts and feasibility of control.

 Scientific name: Solanum elaeagnifolium